Karl May: Career

 After his release in May 1874, May returned to his parents' home in Ernstthal and began to write.
 In November 1874, Die Rose von Ernstthal ("The Rose from Ernstthal") was published.
-May then became an editor in the publishing house of Heinrich Gotthold Münchmeyer in Dresden.
-May managed entertainment papers such as Schacht und Hütte ("Mine and Mill") and continued to publish his own works such as Geographische Predigten ("Collected Travel Stories") (1876).
+May then became an editor in the publishing house of Heinrich Gotthold Münchmeyer in Dresden, where he managed entertainment papers such as Schacht und Hütte ("Mine and Mill") and continued to publish his own works such as Geographische Predigten ("Collected Travel Stories") (1876).
 May resigned in 1876 and was employed by Bruno Radelli of Dresden.

 In 1878, May became a freelance writer.
 Once again, May was insolvent.
 In 1882, May returned to the employ of Münchmeyer and began the first of five large colportage novels.
 One of these was Das Waldröschen (1882–1884).
 From 1879, May was also published in Deutscher Hausschatz ("German House Treasure"), a Catholic weekly journal from the press of Friedrich Pustet in Regensburg.
 In 1880, May began the Orient Cycle, which ran, with interruption, until 1888.
 May was also published in the teenage boys' journal Der Gute Kamerad ("The Good Comrade") of Wilhelm Spemann, Stuttgart.
 In 1887, it published Der Sohn des Bärenjägers ("Son of the Bear Hunter").
 In 1891 Der Schatz im Silbersee ("The Treasure of Silver Lake") was published.
 May published in other journals using pseudonyms.
 In all, he published over one hundred articles.
 In October 1888, May moved to Kötzschenbroda (a part of Radebeul) and in 1891 to Villa Agnes in Oberlößnitz.
 In 1891, Friedrich Ernst Fehsenfeld offered to print the Deutscher Hausschatz "Son of the Bear Hunter" stories as books.
 In 1892, the publication of Carl May's Gesammelte Reiseromane (Collected Travel Accounts or Karl May's Gesammelte Reiseerzählungen) brought financial security and recognition.
 May became deeply absorbed in the stories he wrote and the lives of his characters.
 Readers wrote to May, addressing him as the protagonists of his books.
 May conducted talking tours in Germany and Austria and allowed autographed cards to be printed and photos in costume to be taken.
 In December 1895, May moved to the Villa Shatterhand in Alt-Radebeul, which he purchased from the Ziller brothers.